 I originally wrote this document as a personal email to friends and used it subsequently as a training manual for students employed by Web Services at Rice University.
 It’s now pretty out of date.
 Reading lists at The New Code, the Front-End Developer Handbook, the Modern Frontend Web Development Guide, and the various Awesome Awesomeness guides are more current and complete resources with many of the same goals.

 To address several questions and needs I’m aware of at the moment, I’m going to describe one good path to acquiring all necessary technical skills for becoming a professional web developer at no cost, up until you actually try to turn your work loose on the world.
 Obviously, there are other ways to approach this, and one of the pleasures of the job is getting to explore those other paths on your own over time.
 Have fun.

-- Get Google Chrome and install Web Developer and ModHeader.
-Note that Chrome already has a built-in tool that is the most useful of all: the Web Inspector.
+- Google Chrome has a built-in tool: the Web Inspector.
 A brief tutorial explains the basic idea of what it does, but don’t expect to understand the details until you’ve learned HTML and CSS from other resources.
 Google has thorough documentation you might refer to later.
 If by chance you’re using Safari instead of Chrome, it has the same tool, but you have to enable it, and it looks a little different.

 - Also, get Firefox or perhaps Firefox Developer Edition.
 Firefox has its own page inspector too.
 A few of these Firefox plugins have no equivalent in Chrome, and some are amazing tools for learning about the web–especially Tamper Data.